 This defines the resampled performance of a learner on a task, a feasibility region for the parameters the tuner is supposed to optimize, and a termination criterion.

 TuningInstanceSingleCrit$new( task, learner, resampling, measure = NULL, terminator, search_space = NULL, store_benchmark_result = TRUE, store_models = FALSE, check_values = FALSE, allow_hotstart = FALSE, keep_hotstart_stack = FALSE )

 Learner to tune.

 Resampling that is used to evaluated the performance of the hyperparameter configurations.
 Uninstantiated resamplings are instantiated during construction so that all configurations are evaluated on the same data splits.
 Already instantiated resamplings are kept unchanged.
 Specialized Tuner change the resampling e.g. to evaluate a hyperparameter configuration on different data splits.
 This field, however, always returns the resampling passed in construction.

-FALSE (default), the fitted models are not stored in the
+TRUE, fitted models are stored in the benchmark result (

 The Tuner object writes the best found point and estimated performance value here.
 For internal use.